mahouboy23/IB-notes/Notes 2.md

 - Whiteness racial group
 - eugenics

-## Hidden Color 1: The Untold History of People of Aboridian
+## Hidden Color 1: The Untold History of People of Aborigian moor and African decent
+- Tariq Nasheed
+-